 Key takeaways

-- Long COVID could cost the US healthcare system $8 billion over three years
+- Long COVID could cost the US an estimated $8 billion over three years according to The Conversation analysis

 Frequently asked questions

-What factors contribute to the $8 billion long COVID cost estimate?
+What does the $8 billion long COVID cost estimate include?

-Why is the US healthcare system struggling to treat long COVID patients?
+Why is the US healthcare system struggling with long COVID?